 At least one member of the Committee is required by the Committee Charter to be a qualified accountant or other financial professional with experience of accounting and financial matters.
-Mr Wilton, an independent director, is a Certified Practicing Accountant and Chairman of the Committee since April 2014.
+Mr Wilton, an independent Director, is both a Chartered and a Certified Practicing Accountant and Chairman of the Committee since April 2014.
+Ms Clubb also possesses formal accounting qualifications (being a Chartered Accountant).

-Details of the members' qualifications can be found on page 30 and 31 of the Company's 2015 Annual Report.
+Details of the members' qualifications can be found on page 44 and 45 of the Company's 2016 Annual Report.

-The CEO, CFO and the Head of Risk, Safety and Assurance all have standing invitations to attend (and are expected to attend) meetings of the Committee.
-In addition, the audit engagement partner from the Company's auditors also has a standing invitation to attend the meetings of the Committee.
+The CEO and CFO have standing invitations to attend (and are expected to attend) meetings of the Committee.
+The audit engagement partner from the Company's auditors also has a standing invitation to attend the meetings of the Committee.